taurus-org/taurus/doc/source/devel/howto_macros/index.rst

 As you've seen, the special :meth:`~Macro.output` function has the same effect as a print statement (with slightly different arguments).

+Log messages may have several destinations depending on how your sardana server is configured.
+At least, one destination of each log message is the client(s) (spock, GUI, other) which are connected to the server.
+Spock, for example, handles the log messages by printing to the console with different colours.
+By default, spock prints all log messages with level bigger than :meth:`~Macro.debug` (You can change this behaviour by typing ``debug on`` in spock).
+Another typical destination for log messages is a log file.

 Here is an example on how to write a logging information message::

     @macro()